 Diophantus is regarded as the 'father of algebra'; he went for beyond his Mesopotamian predecessors in algebra.
 He was only interested in exact solutions of equations, and worked rigorously with proofs.
-He restricted himself to positive rational solutions of equations; within this framework, he solved quadratic equations completely, and some cubics, simultaneous quadratics, etc.
+He restricted himself to positive rational solutions of equations; here, he solved quadratic equations completely, and some cubics, simultaneous quadratics, etc.